-During 2022, we recognized a provision for impairment of \$ 4.7 million on an office property located in our Metropolitan Washington, D.C. segment that we expect to sell to a third party.
-See Note 3 "Real Estate Investments," for further information.
+During 2022, we recognized a provision for impairment of \$4.7 million on an office property located in the Metropolitan Washington, D.C. area of our Other segment that we expect to sell to a third party.
+See Note 3 "Real Estate Investments." for further information.